 I am a Senior Security PM Manager at Microsoft.
 I currently lead the Offensive Security PM team that secures Microsoft’s largest and most important products and services across Edge devices, Windows OS and Devices, Xbox, Microsoft Game Studios, and more.

 I bring a diverse cybersecurity background spanning various cyber domains.
 Prior to joining Microsoft, I have been fortunate to lead multiple global scale cyber initiatives in Big 4 cybersecurity consulting.
 Aside from my obsession with cybersecurity, I have a tremendous passion for storytelling and distilling complex, ambiguous tech problems into easy-to-understand concepts.
-I love bridging the gap between security and business.
-I am obsessed with good UX design and secure system architecture.
-I give back to the security community by serving on the ISACA Puget Sound Chapter Board of Directors.

 I am originally from Bulgaria.
 I haven't always been into technology.
-In fact, I'd probably laugh if ~12 years ago someone told me that I'd end up with a career in tech (that I love!).
+In fact, I'd probably laugh if ~12 years ago someone told me that I'd end up with a career in cybersecurity (that I love!).
 Growing up in Bulgaria, tech subjects weren't part of the school curriculum, nor did I have any mentors or female examples in technology I could emulate.
 I had to stumble upon my love for tech merely on accident, while pursuing a Marketing degree.
 I believe that we can do a better job as a society to address the elephant in the room by driving closure of the gender gap in the technology fields.
 This is why in 2019 I co-founded Women in Tech Global

 , an organization that aims to support and grow women seeking to pursue a career in tech.

-Coming from a non-standard tech career path and having to put myself through college while working full time hasn't always been easy.
+Coming from a non-standard career path and having to put myself through college while working full time hasn't always been easy.
 That's why I am passionate about inspiring and empowering others on their journeys, while expanding the women footprint in men-dominated fields.
 In addition to being a devoted lifetime cybersecurity professional, I am also a passionate mountaineer.
 When I am not at work, you'll find me summitting the next mountain peak.

 My journey is far from perfect, and I hope to inspire other women that you don't necessarily follow a cookie-cutter life path to achieve your goals.
 Being different is not only ok, but also the way to go.